autopilotpattern/workshop/README.md

 ![Completed project architecture](docs/arch.png)

 The `master` branch of this repo contains only an incomplete skeleton of services as a starting point.
 The configuration for Nginx and the Sales microservice are left incomplete, whereas the Customer microservice is complete and already includes the Containerbuddy configuration.
+You can find an up-to-date version of the complete application on the [`working` tag](https://github.com/tgross/workshop-autopilot/tree/working).

-Other branches and associated releases will include the completed application as demonstrated at various workshops:
+[Releases](https://github.com/tgross/workshop-autopilot/releases) will include the completed application as demonstrated at various workshops:

 - [ContainerSummit NYC 2016](https://github.com/tgross/workshop-autopilot/releases/tag/containersummit-nyc2016)